186

 Episodes

-Each week, we break down complex economic topics and explain why they matter for African-American communities.
+We break down complex economic topics and explain why they matter for African-American, minority and women communities.
 Whether it’s the Federal Reserve’s independence, inflation trends, or fiscal policy shifts, BlackEcon101 connects the dots between macro‑level choices and micro‑level impact—on everyday lives, wallets, and wealth.

 Episodes